Show HN: Atomic – Local-first, AI-augmented personal knowledge base

 TLDR

-• Atomic is a local-first knowledge base that auto-embeds, tags, and links notes into a navigable semantic graph with LLM-generated wiki synthesis and MCP integration.
+• Atomic is a local-first personal knowledge base that auto-embeds, tags, and links notes into a semantic graph with LLM-generated wiki synthesis and agentic chat.

 Key Takeaways

-• Wiki Synthesis generates LLM-written articles per tag with inline citations back to source atoms; articles update incrementally as new atoms are added.
+• Wiki Synthesis generates LLM articles per tag from all underlying atoms, with inline citations that link back to source notes; articles update incrementally.

-• Agentic Chat queries your notes mid-conversation, scoped to a tag or full library, and cites sources to reduce hallucination risk.
+• Agentic Chat queries your library mid-conversation, scoped to a tag or full library, and cites source atoms rather than hallucinating.

-• MCP server exposes the knowledge base to Claude, Cursor, or any MCP client for search, read, and create operations without leaving your coding workflow.
+• MCP server exposes search, read, and create operations to Claude, Cursor, or any MCP client without leaving your workflow.

-• Ships on five targets: macOS via Tauri, headless self-hosted server, iOS app, browser extension, and MCP server.
+• Ships as a Tauri desktop app, headless self-hosted server, iOS app, browser extension, and MCP server.

 Hacker News Comment Review